shilpancs/Case-Study-/README.md

-Android Application build to show Product deals and and deals deatils using Jetpack compose
+Android Application build to show Product deals and and deals deatils using Jetpack compose,
-Retrofit Network Library
+Retrofit Network Library,
-Coil to load images from the server url
+Coil to load images from the server url,
 Hilt for dependency injection